-These tiny seeds contain a high level of protein; about 14 per cent to be exact.
+These tiny seeds contain a high level of protein; about 14 percent to be exact.
 Apart from several other benefits of protein, it also aids in weight loss.
-High intake of protein lowers appetite and curb food cravings by 60%.
+A high intake of protein lowers appetite and curbs food cravings by 60%.

 5. Lower Your Risk of Heart Disease

-Chia seeds help in reducing the risk of heart disease due to its high fibre, protein and omega 3 content.
+Chia seeds help in reducing the risk of heart disease due to their high fiber, protein, and omega-3 content.
 A few studies have highlighted that chia seeds significantly reduce blood pressure in people with hypertension.
 Hypertension is a known risk for heart disease.

 This superfood also helps in maintaining a balanced cholesterol level.
 It further smoothens the functioning of a healthy heart.

 6. Reduce Blood Sugar Levels and Diabetes